 So, what exactly is a control?
 And how can you make sure you’re choosing the right ones?
 Read on to find out.

 Forget about SOC 2 for a second, and let’s first explain what a control is in general.
 In simplest terms, a control is a system, process, or policy you put in place in order to mitigate a bad thing from happening.
 A bicycle helmet is a control to help avoid a head injury!

-SOC 2 is made up of 5 trust service criteria (TSC) categories totalling 64 individual criteria, which are NOT controls - they are more like "requirements."
+SOC 2 is made up of five trust service criteria (TSC) totaling 64 individual criteria, which are NOT controls—they are more like “requirements.”
 Therefore, SOC 2 controls are the individual systems, policies, procedures, and processes you implement to comply with these SOC 2 criteria.

 For each trust services criteria (TSC) you choose to cover with your SOC 2 audit, there is a list of requirements (or “criteria”) that your auditor will assess your compliance against.
 Controls are what you implement to meet those requirements, and the auditor is attesting to the design and/or operating effectiveness of those controls.

 If your audit covers security only, your auditor will typically be looking for 80-100 controls.
 As you add more TSCs to your audit (privacy, availability, processing integrity, or confidentiality), each will come with its own set of requirements that your business has to meet and controls you design and implement to satisfy them.

 When customers and prospects ask you for a SOC 2 report, they are usually focused on security.

 Are your systems secure?